 Researchers, clinicians, or anyone with a novel, testable idea that explains a Serious Adverse Event (SAE) related to the use of a pharmaceutical product.

-The winner will receive a $35,000 cash award, significant recognition in the field and a shot at securing substantial funding for further research into their idea.
+The winner will receive a $35,000 cash award, significant recognition in the field, and substantial assistance in securing funding for further research into their idea.